The last transit of Mercury took place on 11 November 2019. Find out more about the science behind this extremely rare astronomical event.

 How often do transits of Mercury occur?

-Transits of Mercury take place on average around 13 times per century either in May or November according to Royal Observatory Greenwich astronomer Tom Kerss.
+Transits of Mercury take place on average around 13 times per century either in May or November according to Royal Observatory astronomer Tom Kerss.

 "Although Mercury overtakes us several times per year on its relatively quick journey around the Sun, we don’t see transits every time, because Mercury’s orbit is quite highly inclined relative to that of the Earth," he explains.
 "Fortunately, transits of Mercury are considerably more common than transits of Venus.
 The next Venus transit won’t occur until 2117."